tkporter/react-native-sms/README.md

 #react-native-sms

 ##SendSMS
-Use this component to send an SMS with a callback. iOS full support, Android coming soon
+Use this component to send an SMS with a callback (completed/cancelled/error).
+Works for iOS and Android!

 ##How to install
 1. `npm install react-native-sms --save`